tesoph/MS1_Portfolio/README.md

   * The gallery responds correctly to all media query breakpoints and that there is no screen width at which the images do not fill the columns correctly.

 * Shop.html
-  * The banner is responsive.
+  * The banner is responsive and changes image src according to screen size.
   * Clicking the "Add to Cart" buttons in the product-info section applies a CSS click animation.
   * The color of the tote bag in the shop can be selected between black and white.
 Clicking either "white" or "black" in the product-info section changes the iamge to a product of that color.
   * On hover of the product image, the image is scaled to 1.05 size.
+  * On hover of the product options the hovered option color is changed to red and the font-weight changed to bold.

 * Contact.html
+  * The displayed contact information is responsive and is a single column wide on XS devices and 3 columns wide on small devices and above.
   * The contact form will not submit without all fields with a "required" atrribute being completed with properly-formatted values.
 In the email-input field the input must match the standard format for Internet e-mail addresses.
   * If the user clicks on the "Send Message" button without completing the required fields, they will be prompted to fill them in.
   * If the user clicks on the "Send Message" button with all fields correctly filled in, the page will be refreshed.
-  * The displayed contact information is responsive and is a single column wide on XS devices and 3 columns wide on small devices and above.
+  * Clicking on the upload image button opens the user's device storage and will only allow them to select files that are images.
+When an image is selected the name of the file is displayed next to the file input field.
+When no image has been uploaded it reads "No file chosen" next to the file input field.

 ### Bugs found in the testing phase
 * During the testing phase it was noted that there was white space showing up on right-hand side of the browser.
 This was fixed following [this stackoverflow response](https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend/4617920) and applying the following rule: